 For another terrific vegetable medley, try this colorful vegetable mix with zucchini, sweet bell peppers, corn, herbs and garlic.

-- Change up the cheese - swap feta for goat cheese, blue cheese, or gorgonzola.
+- Change the cheese - Swap feta for goat cheese, blue cheese, or Gorgonzola, or mozzarella pearls.

-- Flavor the vinaigrette - try lemon, basil, or rosemary-infused olive oil.
+- Flavor the vinaigrette - Use lemon, basil, or rosemary-infused olive oil.

-- Dress it right - use your favorite vinaigrette or try my homemade Italian dressing.
-It beats bottled and works with leafy greens, too.
+- Try another dressing - Use your favorite vinaigrette or my homemade Italian dressing.

-While a large pot of water is coming to a boil over high heat, set up a a large bowl of ice water.
-Trim the green beans if needed and make the homemade dressing.
-Either whisk it together in a small bowl or shake it in a jar.
-For a creamy dressing, make it in the blender as the Dijon mustard emulsifies it.
+While a large pot of water comes to a boil, set up a large bowl of ice water.
+Trim the green beans if needed and make the vinaigrette.
+Whisk it in a small bowl or shake it in a jar.
+For a creamier, more emulsified dressing, blend it briefly; the Dijon mustard helps bring it together.

 Serving Suggestions

-For an extra flourish, scatter fresh chopped mint or chives over the top before serving and pass extra vinaigrette if desired.
-Any leftover vinaigrette can be used for green salads or as a marinade for grilled chicken or shrimp.
+Use leftover vinaigrette for green salads or as a quick marinade for grilled chicken or shrimp.

 How to Store Cold Green Bean Salad

-How long does cold green bean salad last?
-Store in an airtight container in the refrigerator for 3-4 days.
-Even if dressed, the hearty vegetables hold up well without getting soggy.
+Store cold green bean salad in an airtight container in the refrigerator for 3-4 days.
+Even when dressed, the hearty vegetables hold up well without getting soggy.

 More Summer Veggie Side Dish Recipes